DG-InClass/CPSC-1520-A04-Sep-2025/sk/008/ReadMe.md

 - [ ] 008 - 🆕 Event Listeners: button click, form submit, input change, etc.
   - [ ] Event Bubbling & Cancelling

+## Ultra-Soft Intro

+The code for this is all done for you.
+The task here is to read and understand&hellip;.

 ## Soft Intro

 Follow the [instructions](./soft-intro/ReadMe.md) with me in class to complete the soft intro to Events.